 Asana is a household name for project management with an incredibly gentle learning curve.
 It allows you to customize your dashboard and workflow, letting you adapt it to your processes and ensure that all your team members stay up to date on projects.
 Start using Asana for free today.

-Jira, from Atlassian, gives you a powerful platform that can handle anything from basic project management to DevOps work.
+Jira Software, from Atlassian, gives you a powerful platform that can handle anything from basic project management to DevOps work.
 It’s also tailor-made for PM teams that follow the Agile methodology, integrating Scrum and Kanban boards, roadmaps, and issue tracking with essential project management features.
-Sign up for Jira today.
+Sign up for Jira Software today.

-Asana and Jira Compared to the Best Project Management Software
+Asana and Jira Software Compared to the Best Project Management Software

 Asana makes it easy to keep your team on the right track with several adaptable views and dashboards for your workflow that can be populated with tasks and subtasks that can further be organized with lists, groups, tags, and other labels.
 With this straightforward project management capability, Asana works great for managing marketing campaigns and business operations.